 How to Sleep with Legs Elevated

-If you’re the outdoorsy type – you may want to try a hammock (like this Vivere Double Hammock on Amazon) for an afternoon nap with legs elevated.
+If you’re the outdoorsy type – you may want to try a hammock (like this Vivere Double Hammock) for an afternoon nap with legs elevated.
 Another idea is to go to the beach and build a nice little elevated platform with sand then lay your blanket or towel over it.
 Lay down on your back and place your legs up on your sand platform and take a snooze with the sound of the waves crashing to shore!

 Obviously there are many benefits to sleeping with the legs elevated.
 Not only does it help your heart and reduce swelling, but it can also relieve tired leg muscles.
 On the other hand, As long as you are sitting or lying down, getting those legs lifted will benefit you and your health in a variety of ways.
 Prop your feet up and get started.
 You won’t regret it!